i-score-old/Score-old/ReadMe.txt

 Installing

-- Users : the Core framework is not embedded inside any application for instant.
+- Users : the Score framework is not embedded inside any application for instant.

-- Developers : ...
+- Developers :

+	- if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :

+		make sure the whole Jamoma project is up-to-date and build it. then, in the Terminal, run the build script : ./build.rb dev clean

+	- if the Score repository is not placed inside the Jamoma/Core folder of the Jamoma repository :

+		in the Terminal, run the build script : ./buildWithSupport.rb dev clean

 Documentation / API